ankaAR/bestiario5e/_creatures/nezznar-the-black-spider.md

 * 1/day each: darkness, faerie fire (save DC 12)

-***Spellcasting.*** Nezznar is a 4th-level spellcaster that uses Intelligence as his spellcasting ability (spell save DC 13; +5 to hit with spell attacks).
+***Lanzamiento de conjuros.*** Nezznar is a 4th-level spellcaster that uses Intelligence as his spellcasting ability (spell save DC 13; +5 to hit with spell attacks).
 Nezznar has the following spells prepared from the wizard's spell list:

-* Cantrips (at will): mage hand, ray of frost, shocking grasp
+* Trucos (a voluntad): mage hand, ray of frost, shocking grasp

 * 1st Level (4 slots): mage armor, magic missile, shield